lopezquekk/easySwiftUserDefaults/README.md

  # INSTALL IT

- For installing this tiny library you need to add the file **ESDefaults.swift**.
+ For installing this tiny library you need to add the file **ESDefaults.swift** to your project (Sorry, we don't have pod support yet).

  We're gonna have pod install soon, be patience :) :)